einchieved/Passwordgenerator/readme.txt

 Project created with Lazarus-IDE

-I did this some years ago and wasn't well programmed, it's still not, but it works.
+I wrote this some years ago and it wasn't well programmed, it's still not, but it works.
 Only the Passwordgenerator.exe file is reqired for running.

 Types of Passwords: